Scholarships, grants and allowances

 - he/she studies full-time and has by the starting semester cumulatively completed at least 75 percent of the study load subject to completion under the study programme in the previous semesters or studies full-time in the first semester;

-- an application for need-based study allowance has been declined in the calendar month of application for special allowance.
+- an application for needs-based study allowance has been declined in the calendar month of application for need-based special allowance.

 A student shall not be entitled to simultaneous need-based study allowance and need-based special allowance.

 Students have the right to submit to the educational institution applications for the receipt of need-based special allowance for up to five study months at least twice during an academic year – from September to January and from February to June.
 Study allowance shall be paid from the month of applying for the study allowance.